vegardev/ntnui-membership-bot/README.md

 - [discord.js](https://discord.js.org/) for Discord interaction.
 - [Node.js](https://nodejs.org/en) as the runtime environment.
-- [MongoDB](https://www.mongodb.com/) NoSQL database engine for efficient, cloud storage.
+- [MongoDB](https://www.mongodb.com/) NoSQL database program for efficient cloud storage.

 ## 🚀 Quick Start and prerequisites

 It is recommended to have the latest version of git and Node installed.

-Make sure you have the required access permissions for the API.
+Make sure you have the required access permissions for the API and database.

 1. Clone the repository